We make a web-based help desk for teams that insist on a delightful customer experience.More about the product

 Keeping yourself emotionally healthy helps you go the extra mile for your employees, and it will make the difference between having a team that treads water and one that thrives.

 Thank you for reading the Help Scout hiring guide!
-Building a world-class support team is serious business, so we hope that this book has helped you with your own hiring process!
+Building a world-class customer service team is serious business, so we hope that this book has helped you with your own hiring process!

 You’ll be set up in minutes.Sign Up Now